 At the very center of my work is the concept of the narrative.
 Within this consideration, narrative paintings are work(s) expressive of concepts, ideas, philosophies or any number of content-texts.
 The pieces use the power of visual images to provoke thoughts, rouse feelings and stimulate the intellect.
 The work may call into question commonly held beliefs, relate stories, or challenge preconceived ideas.
 That which distinguishes Narrative Painting from other genres is its dedication to content-text expressed through visual form.
 Narrative art visually communicates content, through pictorial compositions, across time and circumstance, challenging the present as well as the future.

 I have developed a visual library of images, both human figures, and landscapes (mainly from Italy and the southwestern U.S.) that I can later reference in my studio.
 Most of those images are done using watercolors.
 When I am in the physical environment in which I am doing studies, I am always selectively determining what will be in the study and that which will not be part of the referential imagery.
 I am considering the possibilities of the image(s) capacity to carry content, not as descriptive realism, but as references at a later date.
 I remain the distanced observer rather than an immersed participant.

-For the past five decades my work has been a continuing investigation into the essence and nature of constructed images as individual entities that are neither reliant, nor dependent upon a one to one reproduction of the subject matter referred to in the work of art, Presentational rather than Representational.
+As a studio-based painter for the past five decades, my work has been a continuing investigation into the essence and nature of constructed images as individual entities that are neither reliant nor dependent upon a one-to-one reproduction of the subject matter referred to in the work of art, Presentational rather than Representational.

-The results of this procedure are compositions expressed in terms of the essential nature of descriptive works of fine art, classically modern and presentational, unifying form to content.
+The results of this procedure are compositions expressed in terms of the essential nature of descriptive, narrative works which are presentational, unifying form to content.

 Email: firstname.lastname@example.org Studio Phone: 970-596-4230